rodolakis/pv/README.rst

 pv Slack-Logger
 ===============

-**pv** provides an EPICS PV logger and slack support.
+**pv** provides an EPICS PV logger with slack support.
 A list of PVs are monitored to be displayed on the console and saved in a text file at preset time interval (Logger).
 The same PVs are also broadcasted on a slack channel.
 To reduce traffic on the slack channel PVs are published only on-change using the EPICS PV callback mechanism.

 Usage
 =====